Luxembourg in World War II: German invasion

 On 9 May 1940, after increased troop movements around the German border, the barricades of the Schuster Line were closed.

 The German invasion of Luxembourg, part of Fall Gelb ("Case Yellow"), began at 04:35 on the same day as the attacks on Belgium and the Netherlands.
-An attack by German agents in civilian clothes against the Schuster Line and radio stations was however repulsed.
+An attack by German Brandenburgers in civilian clothes against the Schuster Line and radio stations was however repulsed.
 The invading forces encountered little resistance from the Luxembourg military who were confined in their barracks.
 By noon, the capital city had fallen.

 The invasion was accompanied by an exodus of tens of thousands of civilians to France and the surrounding countries to escape the invasion.

 At 08:00, several French divisions crossed the frontier from the Maginot Line and skirmished with the German forces before retreating.
 The invasion cost 7 Luxembourg soldiers wounded, with 1 British pilot and 5 French Spahis killed in action.